NixOS/nix.dev/source/contributing/how-to-contribute.md

 ## Getting started

-Start with asking informed questions, after reading [reference documentation](reference) and the code relevant to what you care about.
+Start by asking informed questions, after reading [reference documentation](reference) and the code relevant to what you care about.

 [Join our community communication platforms](https://nixos.org/community) to get in contact with other users and developers.
 Check out and consider participating in our [community teams](https://nixos.org/community/#governance-teams) if you're interested in a particular topic.